Skip to content

 Background

 DePaul University, founded in 1898, is the largest Catholic university in the United States, with approximately 21,000 students across its Lincoln Park and Loop campuses in Chicago.
 It is operated by the Vincentian fathers (Congregation of the Mission).
-On the afternoon of November 6, 2024 — one day after the US presidential election and 13 months into the Israel–Hamas war — two Jewish DePaul students were attacked at approximately 3:20 p.m.
+On the afternoon of November 6, 2024 (one day after the US presidential election and 13 months into the Israel–Hamas war) two Jewish DePaul students were attacked at approximately 3:20 p.m.
 CST in front of the Student Center on the Lincoln Park Campus.
 The students were visibly showing support for Israel; their attackers wore masks, struck one in the face and body, pushed the other to the ground, and used antisemitic slurs before fleeing.
 DePaul issued a Public Safety alert that evening, and President Robert L. Manuel issued a same-day statement condemning the attack and noting Chicago Police were investigating it as a hate crime.
-Adam Erkan, who was wearing a ski mask, was later charged with seven felonies including four hate-crime counts, but pleaded guilty in December 2025 — under a deal that dropped the felony and hate-crime charges — to misdemeanor battery causing bodily harm and was sentenced to two years of probation and 100 hours of community service.
+Adam Erkan, whom prosecutors described as having worn a ski mask, was later charged with seven felonies including four hate-crime counts, but pleaded guilty in December 2025 (under a deal that dropped the felony and hate-crime charges) to misdemeanor battery causing bodily harm and was sentenced to two years of probation and 100 hours of community service.
 A second masked attacker remains unidentified.
 The two students have since sued DePaul for alleged negligence in failing to protect them.
-The case is significant for the archive because it documents how Catholic universities navigate antisemitic violence on campus during the Israel–Hamas war — the alert language explicitly named the religious-political targeting in a way many peer institutions have avoided.
+The case is significant for the archive because it documents how Catholic universities navigate antisemitic violence on campus during the Israel–Hamas war, the alert language explicitly named the religious-political targeting in a way many peer institutions have avoided.

 Analysis